publiccodenet/about/organization/strategic-council.md

 * participate in (email) discussions of the council

 This commitment is estimated to be about an average 15 minutes per week.
+This is a voluntary role and non-remunerated.

 ## Members of the strategic council

 This resource lists all members of the strategic council.
 The strategic council currently has no members.